makersacademy/chitter-challenge/README.md

 5. So that only I can post messages on Chitter as me, I want to log in to Chitter,
-    Happy path: user has correct credentials :white_check_mark:
+    - Happy path: user has correct credentials :white_check_mark:
-    Unhappy path 1: user has incorrect email :white_check_mark:
+    - Unhappy path 1: user has incorrect email :white_check_mark:
-    Unhappy path 2: user has incorrect password :white_check_mark:
+    - Unhappy path 2: user has incorrect password :white_check_mark:

 6. So that I can avoid others posting messages on Chitter as me I want to log out of Chitter :white_check_mark:

 ### Unit Tests

-**DatabaseConnection**
+#### DatabaseConnection
-  * .setup
+  * **.setup**
-    - should respond with 1 argument :white_check_mark:
+    - should respond with 1 argument
-    - should establish a connection with a given database :white_check_mark:
+    - should establish a connection with a given database
-  * .query
+  * **.query**
-    - should respond with 1 argument :white_check_mark:
+    - should respond with 1 argument
-    - should execute the query string :white_check_mark:
+    - should execute the query string

-**Peep**
+#### Peep
-  * .create
+  * **.create**
-    - should insert into peeps table and return an instance of a Peep :white_check_mark:
+    - should insert into peeps table and return an instance of a Peep
-    - should return nil if no user_id is nil :white_check_mark:
+    - should return nil if no user_id is nil
-  * .all
+  * **.all**
-    - should return all peeps in the peeps table :white_check_mark:
+    - should return all peeps in the peeps table

-**User**
+#### User
-  * .create
+  * **.create**
-    - should insert a user into users table and return an instance of a User :white_check_mark:
+    - should insert a user into users table and return an instance of a User
-    - hashes the password using BCrypt :white_check_mark:
+    - hashes the password using BCrypt
-  * .find
+  * **.find**
-    - should return a specific user, by id, from the users table in an instance of a User :white_check_mark:
+    - should return a specific user, by id, from the users table in an instance of a User
-    - should return nil if user_id is nil :white_check_mark:
+    - should return nil if user_id is nil

-  * .authenticate
+  * **.authenticate**
-    - should return a user if the user details match an existing user :white_check_mark:
+    - should return a user if the user details match an existing user

 ## How to use?